FH96/RidgeFBA/README.md

 # Ridge-FBA

 Ridge FBA is a member of COBRA analyses family.
-It returns a unique flux disrtibution which is also  more consistent with the actual values comparing to the similar methods
+It returns a unique flux disrtibution which is also  more consistent with the actual values comparing to the similar methods.

 ## Formulation
-Ridge FBA solves the following quadratic programming to find a context-specific objective function
+Ridge FBA solves the following quadratic programming to find a context-specific objective function: